 It’s no secret that for many people, the highlight of the old street is the incredible snacks on offer!
 Most Jiufen restaurants are tiny with only a few tables, so don’t expect a 5-star experience.
 Yet some places come with second floors and balconies which offer great views worthy of any high-class restaurant.
 So let me guide you through some of the best snacks Jiufen has to offer.

-The star of the Jiufen show is taro and sweet potato balls, which are served hot or on ice, in a sweet syrup.
+The star of the Jiufen show is taro and sweet potato balls, which come hot or on ice, in a sweet syrup.
 They usually come with a bunch of other goodies, including everything from a variety of beans to jellies.

 Any Jiufen food guide would be incomplete without mentioning herbal rice cakes and taro cakes.
 These thick dumplings come stuffed with beans or vegetables, and deserve your time!
 For those with a sweet tooth, try the Peanut Ice Cream Roll, a wrap consisting of traditional ice cream and peanut shavings.
 It may sound odd, but trust me, you won’t regret it!